 - Make your own breadcrumbs with day-old or frozen bread.
 Cut or tear the bread into small pieces, place in a blender, and let it whirl for a minute until the breadcrumbs are small.

-- In a large bowl, put the ground beef, breadcrumbs, egg, Worcestershire sauce, liquid smoke, and spices.
-Mix ingredients together with your hands.
-Divide into 12 balls of equal size, roughly 3.4 ounces each.
+- Mix together the ground beef, breadcrumbs, egg, Worcestershire sauce, liquid smoke, and spices with your hands.
+Divide into 12 balls of equal size, roughly 3.25 ounces (92g) each.
 Shape patties to be similar in thickness.

 - In two cast iron skillets over medium high heat, melt 1 tablespoon of butter per skillet, swirl it around, then place 6 patties in each skillet.
 Cook patties for 2 minutes on medium heat then 2 minutes on medium low.
 Flip them over and cook the other side.

-- Transfer the 12 cooked beef patties to a 9×9 inch baking pan.
+- Transfer the 12 cooked beef patties to a 9x9-inch baking pan.
 Place them close together, but in one layer.
 Set aside.